The Issue

 Regional Disparities

-URE disproportionately impacts people in LMICs, specifically older people and individuals in disadvantaged populations, in which access to eye care services is often limited.
+Uncorrected blurry vision disproportionately impacts people in LMICs, specifically older people and individuals in disadvantaged populations, in which access to eye care services is often limited.

 Photo Credit: GoodVision